inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 sure of e validity of your proof, but I ink I'll try to prove it by experiment."
 He continues, "Wl, 1 is prime, 3 is prime, 5 is prime, 7 is prime, 9 is...  uh, 9 is... uh, 9 is an experimental error, 11 is prime, 13 is prime...
-Wl, it seems at you're right."
+Wl, it seems at you're ."
 	The ird student to try it was e engineering student, who responded, "Wl, to be honest, actually, I'm not sure of your answer eier.
 Let's see...
 1 is prime, 3 is prime, 5 is prime, 7 is prime, 9 is... uh, 9 is... wl, if you approximate, 9 is prime, 11 is prime, 13 is prime...
-Wl, it does seem right."
+Wl, it does seem ."
-	Not to be outdone, e computer science student comes along and says "Wl, you two sort've got e right idea, but you'll end up taking too long!
+	Not to be outdone, e computer science student comes along and says "Wl, you two sort've got e  idea, but you'll end up taking too long!
-I've just whipped up a program to REALLY go and prove it."
-He goes over to his terminal and runs his program.
+I've just whipped up a pram to REALLY go and prove it."
+He goes over to his terminal and runs his pram.
 Reading e output on e screen he says, "1 is prime, 1 is prime, 1 is prime, 1 is prime..."
 Some people say a front-engine car handles best.
 Some people say a rear-engine car handles best.
 I say a rented car handles best.